centreon/centreon-documentation/en/releases/centreon-core.md

 - [Resources Status] Manage notes on resources for Notes URL
 - [Resources Status] Missing french translations
 - [Resources Status] Service link to multiple hosts or service by hostgroup won't be listed
-- [Resources Status] Service link to multiple hosts or service by hostgroup won't be listed
 - [UI] Centreon blank page on all menu with firefox < 78

 #### Security fixes